 As of October 2017, the United States Green Building Council reported there were more than 370,000 green homes in the United States.
 Although green homes made up just five percent of all homes in 2005, the percentage significantly rose to 23% of all American residences in 2017.
 We’ve come a long way in going green in a short time.
 However, there is much more that we can do to make our home more environmentally friendly.
 While green activists focus on issues such as solar energy and recycled plastic, we have an often overlooked additional opportunity to make our homes green. … Continue reading →

 With green building movement sweeping across the world, innovative technologies are being developed to keep pace with increasing shift towards sustainability.
-Integration of biodegradable, recycled, recyclable and renewable materials in the construction of buildings is attracting great attention worldwide.
+In this article, we will provide an overview of the top green building trends from across the world.
+Integration of biodegradable, recycled, recyclable and renewable building materials in the construction of buildings is attracting great attention worldwide.
 Natural paints, recycled steel, cellular concrete, clay bricks, wood, bamboo etc. are getting huge popularity in construction of green buildings.
-Another interesting innovation is zero-energy building which utilizes solar cells/panels, wind micro-turbines, fuel cells and biofuels, among others, to meet electricity and HVAC requirements of the building.
-Likewise, net-zero-water-use buildings make use of water conservation systems to efficiently manage water consumption, … Continue reading →
+Another interesting innovation is zero-energy building which utilizes solar cells/panels, wind micro-turbines, fuel cells and biofuels, among others, to meet electricity and … Continue reading →

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.